eddmann/eddmann.github.io/_posts/2016/2016-01-20-binary-search-trees-in-clojure.md

 ## Insertion

-Using this Node record, we are able to now construct an insertion function which uses Clojure's parameter deconstruction to great effect.
+Using this Node record, we are now able to construct an insertion function which uses Clojure's parameter deconstruction to great effect.
-Using the `cond` macro helps document an extremely succinct algorithm for inserting a new node into a provided tree.
+The use of the `cond` macro clearly documents an extremely succinct algorithm for inserting a new node into a provided tree.

 ```clojure
 (defn insert [{:keys [el left right] :as tree} value]